mybb/docs.mybb.com/1.8/development/plugins/creating-modifying-templates.md

 $db->insert_query('templategroups', $template_group);
 ```

-This will create a template group titled 'Hello World', and will include all templates that uses the unique prefix of 'hello_world'.
+The above code example will create a template group titled 'Hello World' and will include all templates that use the unique prefix of 'hello_world'.

 An example of creating one template group and two templates: